 Be Early - And Ready to Wait

 Time is relative in Greece even when it comes to buses, trains, hydrofoils, and ferries.
 While everyone more or less expects that such things can run late in normal circumstances, they can also run early in Greece.
-Sometimes there's a good reason like hydrofoil leaving a few minutes early because the weather is changing and they want to make it to the next port as quickly as possible.
-If you are, or are traveling with, one of those people who always gets everywhere early Just In Case, you may find that a valuable trait in Greece.
+Sometimes there's a good reason like a hydrofoil leaving a few minutes early because the weather is changing and they want to make it to the next port as quickly as possible.
+If you are one of those people who always get everywhere early "just in case," you may find that a valuable trait in Greece.
 But it will be more than offset by an approximately equal number of times that the vehicle in question is running late.Continue to 5 of 6 below.

 05 of 06

 Don't Scowl at the Last Person to Board the Plane

 It's easy to put a less-than-welcoming expression on your face when that last sweaty person you've been apparently waiting for the past ten minutes finally approaches the gate.
 But the truth is, that poor person has just been through airport hell through no fault of their own.

 They have innocently been put on stand-by and then delayed until almost the time of departure when a gate agent suddenly generates their documents with a flourish, pushes them into their hand, and says "Go!
 Go!
 The plane is about to leave!"
 They send the innocent victim racing through the airport, through security, and finally into the last sprint to the gate bus and all those scowling faces—usually while ominous announcements over the loudspeaker are impatiently requesting their immediate presence at the gate by name.